Skip to main content

 How to determine whether smoke-damaged, contaminated, or water-damaged personal property can be professionally restored or must be replaced entirely under your insurance claim.

-A comprehensive guide to Special Investigation Unit (SIU) referrals in California insurance claims.
-Covers what triggers an SIU investigation, your rights during the process, EUOs, surveillance, regulatory timelines, bad faith implications, and how to respond when your claim is under investigation.
+Special Investigation Unit (SIU) referrals in California claims: triggers, your rights, EUOs, surveillance, regulatory timelines, and how to respond.

 Why You Should Never Accept the Insurer's First Offer